ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Methods

-We propose an hourglass-shaped ray as an effective additional training ray for few-shot NeRF.
-As shown in~\cref{fig:aug_comparison}, compared to the existing ray augmentation schemes where a resulting augmented ray corresponds to an unseen view, our proposed hourglass covers the area of continuous unseen views by IPE presented in~\cref{eq:ipe}, providng more efficient extra training resources.
+We propose an Area Ray as an effective additional training ray for few-shot NeRF.
+As shown in~\cref{fig:aug_comparison}, compared to the existing ray augmentation schemes where a resulting augmented ray corresponds to an unseen view, our proposed Area Ray covers the area of continuous unseen views by IPE presented in~\cref{eq:ipe}, providng more efficient extra training resources.